FoxxMD/discoFoxx/README.md

 ## Features

-`disco-foxx/features` contains modules that can be used to add complex functionality to your bot.
+`disco-foxx/features` contains classes that can be used to add complex functionality to your bot.
 They are provided because the author uses them :)

-Some features are [Higher Order Functions](https://medium.com/javascript-scene/higher-order-functions-composing-software-5365cf2cbe99) that accept some configuration and return a new function to use with the Bot.
-These features are prefixed with `make` EX `makeCallAndResponse()` vs `parseBang()`.
-**These features will always return a `function` if they are ready to execute a bot behavior, otherwise they return false.** This is to help the user to determine if they should return early on the executing listener.
+**Some feature methods features will return a `function` if they are ready to execute a bot behavior, otherwise they return false.** This is to help the user to determine if they should return early on the executing listener.

 ### Call And Response (CAR)